Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Dataset

 \subsection{Query Image Collection}

-We conduct query image acquisition using smartphones and a micro aerial vehicle, including HUAWEI Mate30 and DJI Phantom 4\footnote{https://www.dji.com/cn/phantom-4-pro}.
+We conduct query image acquisition using a smartphone and a micro aerial drone near the ground, i.e., HUAWEI Mate30 and DJI Phantom 4\footnote{https://www.dji.com/cn/phantom-4-pro}.
 The query images include multiple sessions during daytime and night-time.
-For each session, we use SensorLog Application\footnote{http://sensorlog.berndthomas.net} to record raw in-build data.
-Since our method studies robust visual localization under noisy priors, we do not ensure the hardware is synchronized and carefully calibrated for all sensors.
-More details are provided in the supplementary material.
+For each session, the SensorLog Application\footnote{http://sensorlog.berndthomas.net} is used to record raw in-build data.
+Since our method studies robust visual localization under noisy priors, we do not ensure that the hardware is synchronized and carefully calibrated for all sensors.
+Further details are provided in the supplementary material.